nicobao/cv-cover/README.md

 ## License

-### Source code

-This project is primarily distributed under the terms of the BSD-Patent License, with portions covered by various OSI-approved licenses.

-See [LICENSE-BSD](LICENSE-BSD), and [COPYRIGHT](COPYRIGHT.md) for details.

-### Documentation

 The following content:
-* accompanying documentation (markdown and plain text files)
+* git repository including source code and accompanying documentation
 * issues
 * wiki

-are all distributed under the [Creative Commons - Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/deed.en).
+are all primarily distributed under the terms of the BSD-Patent License, with portions covered by various OSI-approved licenses.

+See [LICENSE-BSD](LICENSE-BSD), and [COPYRIGHT](COPYRIGHT.md) for details.

 ## Contributing